Chief executive, Barnardo's

-Javed Khan is due to join Barnardo's as chief executive in the spring of next year.
+Javed Khan joined Barnardo's as chief executive in the spring of 2014.

-Javed joined Victim Support as chief executive in October 2010 and leads 1,500 staff and 7,000 volunteers across England and Wales.
-Prior to this role he was working at the Government Office for London where he was the executive director to the London Serious Youth Violence Board, a senior civil service role.
+Prior to this role he worked at the Government Office for London where he was the executive director to the London Serious Youth Violence Board, a senior civil service role.

 Is this profile up-to-date?
 If not, please let us know at email@example.com

 Barnardo’s has seen its total income increase by 11 per cent to £285.8m, according to its annual accounts for the year 2013/14.

 Barnardo’s chief executive Javed Khan refused to call for the resignation of South Yorkshire Police Commissioner and former head of Rotherham Council Children's Services Shaun Wright in a Sky News interview last week, despite being asked ten times by interviewer Eamonn Holmes whether Wright should go.